What’s worse than putting hours and hours into the gym without seeing hardly any results?

 Creatine is a naturally occurring substance found in your muscle cells.
 It helps your cells produce more adenosine triphosphate (ATP), a.k.a. cellular energy.
 With more ATP, your body has more power to exercise and recover quicker.

 Your muscles naturally create 1-2 grams of creatine a day.
 Increasing their creatine intake is a popular method for bodybuilders and weightlifters who are looking to gain more.

-When taken over time, it can also increase muscle mass and strength, and aid in muscle recovery post-workout.
-An added benefit is how cheap creatine is compared to other supplements.
+According to the National Institute of Health, when taken over time, it can also increase muscle mass and strength, and aid in muscle recovery post-workout.
+An added benefit is how cheap creatine is compared to other supplements .

-If you are looking to gain muscle, the recommended dosage of creatine is 3-5 grams a day after a “loading period” where you consume 20 grams a day for a few days to a week.
+If you are looking to gain muscle, the recommended dosage of creatine is 20 grams a day in the first week where it's called the "loading period" and after that, it's 3-5 grams a day for a few weeks.

 The loading period prepares your muscles to store more creatine.
 After the loading period, you decrease your daily dose to a maintenance level.